 The Superintendent shall establish a system of grading and reporting academic achievement to students and their parents/guardians.
 The system shall also determine when promotion requirements are met.
-The decision to promote a student to the next grade level shall be based on successful completion of the curriculum, attendance, and performance on the standardized tests required by the III.
-State Board of Education (ISBE) and/or other assessments.
+The decision to promote a student to the next grade level shall be based on successful completion of the curriculum, attendance, and performance on the Illinois Partnership for Assessment of Readiness for College and Careers (PARCC) and/or other assessments.
 A student shall not be promoted based upon age or any other social reason not related to academic performance.
 The administration shall determine remedial assistance for a student who is not promoted.